 The Trinity Institute usually occurs in January.
 This two-day event will be publicized in church and local media each year when the specific topic and schedule have been finalized.

 St. James has partnered with Trinity Church Wall Street for over ten years to provide this excellent educational program on diverse topics of faith and its relevance in today’s world.
 Each January, a live telecast from Trinity features noted speakers such as Joan Chittichester, Robert Reich, Walter Bruggerman and James Cone.

 Education For Ministry

-Meeting Times: This group currently meets on Wednesday mornings from fall through spring with the year beginning in September.
+Meeting Times: This group currently meets on Wednesday evenings from fall through spring with the year beginning in September.

 What We Do: Education for Ministry, affectionately known as EfM, is a program of theological "education-at-a-distance" from the University of the South`s School of Theology.